 Frequently Asked Questions

-1. Will I graduate if I do not do well on the comps?
+1. Will I graduate if I do not do well on my comps?

 2. Will I graduate if I do not complete my comps?

-No. You will receive an incomplete and not receive a diploma until they are completed to an acceptable level that reflects reasonable effort.
+No. You will receive an incomplete and not receive a diploma until you complete your senior comprehensives to an acceptable level that reflects reasonable effort.

 3. Do I have to rewrite all the papers in my writing portfolio?

-No. You may submit the papers you did in class, although you may certainly make changes if you are able to.
-If you are short of time, and have to make compromises, invest your energy in the final paper and not rewrites.
+No. You may submit the papers you previously submitted, although you may certainly make changes if you are able to.
+If you are short of time, and have to make compromises, invest your energy in the Portfolio Issue Action Paper and not rewrites of previous papers.

 4. Can I cut and paste my papers throughout the year into my formal paper?